 Mississippi Map Turtle (Gratemys kohni) Care Sheet

 Map Turtles are beautiful little aquatics found throughout the United States through Mississippi, Alabama, Louisiana, and Texas.
-There are several type of species of Map Turtles, each having sub-species in them as well.
+There are several types of species of Map Turtles, each having sub-species in them as well.
 Some of the most common map turtles include the False Map Turtle (Graptemys pseudogeographica pseudogeographica), Mississippi Map Turtle (Graptemys kohni), Common Map Turtle (Graptemys geographica), and the Texa’s Map Turtle (Graptemys versa).

 A List of More Map Turtles: